|

 The language of the interpreter is very similar in

-of an assembly language.
-Every line represents a single
+appearance to that of an assembly language.
+Every line

 case-insensitive.
 The following are instructions on the